eddmann/eddmann.github.io/_posts/2014/2014-01-03-implementing-a-doubly-linked-list-in-c.md

 }
 ```

-Looking at the implementation above you will notice the omission of the list traversal when removing a node from the tail, as the previous nodes reference is already at hand.
+Looking at the implementation above, you will notice the omission of list traversal when removing a node from the tail, as the reference to the previous node is already at hand.
-The 'list' method only takes into consideration forward iteration over the list, however, it would be very easy to modify the code to perform backwards traversal.
+The `list` function only takes into consideration forward iteration over the list, however, it would be very easy to modify the code to perform backwards traversal.
-It is good practice to not only free the memory that you do not require anymore, but also NULL any related pointers, as these pointers still have access to the now unowned memory location.
+It is good practice to not only free the memory that is no longer required, but also to set any related pointers to `NULL`, as these pointers would otherwise still refer to memory that has been deallocated.

-One C implementation detail I would like to discuss is the use of 'typedef struct' when declaring the node structure.
+One C implementation detail I would like to discuss is the use of `typedef struct` when declaring the node structure.
-In C there are two different namespaces for types, a namespace for 'struct' tags and one for 'typedef' names.
+In C, there are two different namespaces: one for `struct` tags and one for `typedef` names.
-Referring to a 'struct' can be very verbose and to get around this we can declare both a node 'struct' and a plain node in the 'typedef' namespace.
+Referring to a `struct` can be very verbose, and to avoid this we can declare both a node `struct` and a plain node in the `typedef` namespace.
-These both refer to the same type, and we are then able to omit the 'struct' keyword.
+Both refer to the same type, allowing us to omit the `struct` keyword.
-Using only the 'typedef' declaration however, would not allow us to perform [forward declaration](http://en.wikipedia.org/wiki/Forward_declaration), which gives us the ability to use an identifier before giving the compiler the complete definition.
+However, using only the `typedef` declaration would not allow us to perform a [forward declaration](http://en.wikipedia.org/wiki/Forward_declaration), which gives us the ability to use an identifier before providing the complete definition to the compiler.

 ## Resources